On a generalization of affinoid varieties: The bornology of coefficientwise convergence

-for any complete valued field, archimedean or not.
-In this case the summation symbol mean in any case the sum of real number, and is not what we want.
-So, we will change a little the definition and take
+for any complete valued field $k$, archimedean or not.
+In this case the summation symbol in the formula $\underset{i \in \N^n}\sum |a_i| \rho^i$ always means the usual sum of real numbers.
+This definition does not fit well with the discussion we developed so far (in particular in chapter \ref{sec:spectra}).
+Therefore, we change the definition of $B_\rho$ taking